BASIC REQUIREMENTS NEEDED TO START YOUR GOAT STUD:

 Associations are a support base for breeders of all kinds, stud, commercial or just the hobbyist breeder, we manage a registry database of bloodlines for the various breeds, it is only through an association that you can register your goats.

 Associations are one of the first points of contact for Export Agents, International and domestic enquiries for the purchase of goats, we then forward on all of these genuine enquiries to our members, in our association no one breeder or state/territory is favoured over another.

 Upon joining an association you will be required to submit a stud name and stud prefix, the prefix is used on the goats registration certificate as a shortened and identifiable symbol of your stud, it is also included on any ear tags, the stud name is the name that preceeds your goats choosen name for registration i.e. Hillview (stud name) Amy (goats name) = ‘Hillview Amy’.
 Once you have registered your stud and your goats you can then enter and exhibit at most Agricultural Shows in all states.

 Registration of goats:

-A goat that does not have any proof of genetic bloodlines of the sire and dam, proof being a copy of their registration papers issued by us ‘Boer Goat Australia’ or the ‘Boer Goat Breeders Association of Australia’, will only be eligible for registration as an ‘F1’ (1st.
-Cross Boer).
+A goat that does not have any proof of genetic bloodlines of the sire and dam, proof being a copy of their registration papers issued by us ‘Boer Goat Australia’ or the ‘Boer Goat Breeders Association of Australia’, will only be eligible for registration on the upgrade register.

-All other registration categories such as Fullblood, Purebred, F2,F3 and F4 will require submission to the Registrar copies of their current registration with either ‘Boer Goat Australia’ or ‘Boer Goat Breeders Association of Australia’ before registrations will be processed and approved.
+All other registration categories such as Fullblood, Graded Purebred, G1, G2,G3 and G4 will require submission to the Registrar copies of their current registration with either ‘Boer Goat Australia’ or ‘Boer Goat Breeders Association of Australia’ before registrations will be processed and approved.

 Enjoy your goats, take the time to know them in good health and you will then easily pick up health problems much earlier and avoid any disasters, a healthy happy goat is one that will produce better offspring and live longer.